 For any space cadets among us, this is the perfect spell.
 And by that, I mean you lose track of everything you own, even though you swore you were just holding it.
-This summoning spell magically brings whatever item you need, so long as you say, “Accio [Insert name of item].”
+This summoning spell magically brings whatever item you need in a snap, so long as you say, “Accio [Insert the name of item].”
 This spell saved Harry from becoming Dragon food during the Triwizard Tournament and is a great way to get a snack without having to get off the couch.

 An extremely underrated charm that literally produces water out of thin air.
 Honestly, why haven’t wizards used this to help the one billion people who don’t have access to clean water?
 Why haven’t they given this technology to our bravest firefighters?
 Probably best not to dwell on that, enjoy a nice glass of enchanted water, and Bill and Melinda Gates figure that out…